marilyn-n/bem-css-convention/README.md

-# BEM — Block Element Modifier
+# BEM — Block Element Modifier | BEM as a modular solution for CSS

 Is a methodology that helps you to create reusable components and code sharing in front-end development